Skip to main content

 • Choose a Route.
 Select Time-Based to view the option to set working hours under the Scheduling panel.

-• Click the clock icons in the Start and End fields to add start and end times for the days you have selected.
+• Click on the clock icon in the Start and End fields to add start and end times for the days you have selected.

 📌 Note: The time ranges that you set up cannot overlap.